 Yvette Babin-Ringsmuth, B.A.-linguistics/international business, worked for an international company, commuting regularly to Latin America and worked as a language training consultant for business executives.

-Margaret Bennett, R.Y.T., B.A.-psychology, is a Registered Yoga Teacher and a Certified Yoga Therapist.
+Margaret Bennett, CYT, RYT, B.A.-psychology, is a certified yoga instructor and therapist.
 She has taught yoga at NMC since 1997, is a Reiki Master, and has formal training in meditation traditions.
 She is director of Crooked Tree Yoga and Therapy in Acme.

-Jim Bertoldi, B.B.A.-accounting, has over two decades of experience working in the area of public accounting and consulting.
+Jim Bertoldi, B.B.A.-accounting, has 20+ years of experience working in the area of public accounting and consulting.

 Pat Brumbaugh, A.B.D. in horn performance, M.M., was the Director of Bands at West Senior High for the past 13 years.
 Prior to her work in Traverse City, she taught at the University of Memphis and Arkansas University.